rng-guy/NFSMWBartender/README.txt

    spawns: it can happen with traffic cars, and even the helicopter if the stars align.

- • The first scripted cop to spawn in a given event is always of the type specified in the event's VltEd entry, and not taken from the "Event" spawn table ("BartenderSettings\Advanced\Cars.ini").
+ • The first scripted cop to spawn in a given event is always of the type specified in the event's VltEd entry instead of the current "Event" spawn table ("BartenderSettings\Advanced\Cars.ini").
    This is because the game actually requests the first cop before it loads any pursuit or Heat level information, which makes it impossible for the mod to know which spawn table to use.